AdarshVKSingh/Chatting_Application/README.md

 https://chatting-application1.onrender.com

 #you can join in chat_room from available list of chat_room and chat only with the people present inside that room .
+#chat_room interface is similar to whatsapp's group chat